Let's stay in touch! Sign up for our email list and never miss a new release.

 6. Gently squeeze your garment.
 You want to remove as much water as you can at this point without wringing or twisting.
 The item should still be dripping wet, but not waterlogged.

-7. Lay your garment flat on a towel.
+2. For delicate items like silks and sweaters, or if you don't have the space for yet another contraption, you can do it by hand.
+Here's how: Lay your garment flat on a towel.
 Roll the towel and the garment up into a roll, gently squeezing as you go.
+Unroll the towel and proceed to drying your garment.

 For more delicate items, or for any item where you're worried around maintaining its shape, such as a sweater, you can do a flat-dry by placing the garment flat on top of a towel, blocking it in the shape of your choice.
 Once the top is dry, turn the garment over to give the bottom side some air.